Date published: 03/03/2025

 Updating the Registraire des entreprises du Québec (REQ)

-Once your resignation is official, the co-ownership syndicate must update the Registraire des entreprises du Québec (REQ) to remove your name from the list of active directors.
-This update can be done via the online service "Mon Bureau du REQ" or by submitting a Current updating declaration.
+Once your resignation is official, the condominium syndicate has 30 days to notify the Registraire des entreprises du Québec (REQ).
+This can be done by filing a Current updating declaration.

 What if the Syndicate delays updating your status?